-Even as the team is half the size it was in March 2009 and is operating with a 47% overall decline in budget, we continue to maintain service in all PR categories.
+Even as the team is less than half the size it was in March 2009 and is operating with a 47% overall decline in budget, we continue to maintain service in all PR categories - although all services are significantly reduced and limited to available time and staff.
 Unfortunately, the team is burning out.
 Workload issues and reporting systems will need to be addressed to ensure the health and well being of the remaining staff.